At My Father’s House in Illinois

 I had no idea I was Asperger at the time I wrote it, and now I see AS is the primary ground of my “differentness” with bipolar symptoms the result of an attempt by the brain to “adjust” to stress created by my dysfunctional family and to The Social Pyramid, an alien environment that is toxic to “people like me.”

-My brother was schizophrenic, in denial, refused treatment, and lived with our parents, who enabled his paranoia and protected him from consequences of his disease.
+My brother was schizophrenic, in denial, and refused treatment.
+He lived with our parents, who protected him from consequences of his disease.
 He attacked me viciously whenever I turned up, like a rabid fox protecting a hallucination.
 My parents never intervened and let him abuse me, so I stayed away for years at a time.

 Despite being bipolar and Asperger, I was the healthy one in the family: the observer, the analyzer, the recorder, the documentarian.
 Survivor’s guilt accompanies my daring escape.